 Some women with hypogonadism take estrogen therapy, most often those who have early menopause.
-But long-term use of hormone therapy can increase the risk for breast cancer, blood clots and heart disease.
-Women should talk with their health care provider about the risks and benefits of hormone replacement therapy.
+But long-term use of hormone therapy may increase the risk for breast cancer, blood clots and heart disease (especially in older women).
+Women should talk with their health care provider about the risks and benefits of menopausal hormone therapy.

 In men, hypogonadism results in loss of sex drive and may cause:

 Men normally have lower testosterone as they age.
 However, the decline in hormone levels is not as dramatic as it is in women.

 Both men and women should call their provider if they have headaches or vision problems.

 Maintaining fitness, normal body weight and healthy eating habits may help in some cases.
 Other causes may not be preventable.

 Gonadal deficiency; Testicular failure; Ovarian failure; Testosterone - hypogonadism

 Ali O, Donohoue PA.
 Hypofunction of the testes.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 601.